Shawn-Shan/fawkes/fawkes/README.md

 * (If your MacOS is Catalina) Run `sudo spctl --master-disable` to enable running apps from unidentified developer.
 We are working on a solution to bypass this step.
 * Run `./fawkes -d IMAGE_DIR_PATH -m low` to generate cloak for images in `IMAGE_DIR_PATH`.
 * When the cloaked image is generated, it will output a `*_low_cloaked.png` image in `IMAGE_DIR_PATH`.
 The generation takes ~40 seconds per image depending on the hardware.
-* More details on the optional parameters check out the [github repo](https://github.com/Shawn-Shan/fawkes/tree/master/).

 #### PC: